Florida law authorizes local governments to impose several types of

 apartments, rooming houses, mobile home parks, RV parks, condominiums,

-be used for capital construction of tourist-related facilities, tourist
+may be used for capital construction of tourist-related facilities,

-promotion, and beach and shoreline maintenance; however, the approved
+tourist promotion, and beach and shoreline maintenance; however, the

 county’s eligibility, the maximum tax rate varies from a minimum